MenkeTechnologies/zpwr/README.md

 ## Personal Config
 Startup shell files will source `~/.zpwr/local/.tokens.sh` so you can put your additional code there.
 This file will not be overridden with the `getrc` shell function.

-Running `zpwr regen` will regenerate all cache files in `~/.zpwr` and create a ctags file named `~/tags` in your home directory.
+Running `zpwr regen` will regenerate all cache files in `~/.zpwr/local` and create a ctags file named `~/tags` in your home directory.
 YCM (vim code completion engine) will source this file (`autocmd filetype * set tags+=~/tags` includes `~/tags`), while providing completion so ZPWR env vars vim code completion in `~/.zpwr/local/.tokens.sh` should work.
 Inside vim `<Space>]` will jump to definition of the tag in the preview window.

 ## zpwr verbs
 Typing `zpwr <tab>` will invoked zsh menucompletion for zpwr verbs/subcommands.
-These subcommands just invoke other shell functions.
+These subcommands invoke other shell functions passing all args.  `zpwr verbs` will list them all in fzf.

 ## ZPWR_GITHUB_ACCOUNT variable
 Change in `~/.zpwr/local/.tokens.sh`